 What You Need to Do to Receive Benefits

-This is the most important first step, as you may not be entitled to recover any medical costs you accrue until you let your employer know about the injury.
+This is the most crucial first step, as you may not be entitled to recover any medical costs you accrue until you let your employer know about the injury.
 You can also lose any right to recovery if you do not notify your employer within 30 days of the accident.
 You will also need to show that:

-- You were employed by your employer when the injury happened
+- You were employed by your employer when the injury happened.

-- Your employer carries workers compensation
+- Your employer carries workers’ compensation.

 Your injury does not necessarily need to have happened while you were performing actions for your job.
-As long as the accident happened at work, you should be covered.
+As long as the accident occurred at work, you should be covered.
 After reporting the injury, your employer is supposed to help you with the next steps for getting your benefits.

 That includes letting you know which doctors to see so that your treatment qualifies for compensation.
 If your employer does not provide you with this information, contact a Lithonia workers compensation lawyer right away.

-When if an Employer Says They Don’t Have Workers’ Compensation?
+What if an Employer Says They Don’t Have Workers’ Compensation?

 Workers’ Compensation Is a No-Fault System